 The KS1 National Curriculum is made up of three core subjects, and seven foundation subjects.
 During Year 2, children will develop their knowledge, skills, and understanding of each of these subjects.
 Building on what they have learnt in school already; and working towards the end of Key Stage One expectations.
 These expectations will be shared and discussed with you throughout the year.

 Foundation Subjects: Art & Design, Computing, Design & Technology, Geography, History, Music, Physical Education

 As well as learning the content of The National Curriculum, we want the children in Meadow to learn the attributes of a successful learner.
 We will work to develop the children's growth mindset, using a learning powered approach.
 Through this approach, children will develop important learning attributes such as: curiosity, reflection, collaboration, and resilience.

-Our classroom environment is very calm, minimal and homely.
-Within the environment we will ensure children have access to high level relevant vocabulary and prompts to support recall of knowledge.
+Our classroom environment is very calm, inviting and interactive.
+Within the environment we will ensure children have access to high level vocabulary and prompts to support recall of knowledge.
 We continue the calm and neutral theme that the children have experienced so far at Streethay.
 Outdoor learning will be promoted and natural materials in the classroom will help the children to feel connected to nature.

-We value the whole child at Streethay, and in Meadow.
+We value the whole child at Streethay, and in Meadow Class.
 The children will have a lot of dedicated time engaging in exciting enrichment activities this year, which will help to develop them beyond their academic achievements.
-Positive partnership with parents is as valuable during Year 2 as it is lower down in the school.
-We want you to be involved in your children's learning, and for us to work together towards their educational goals.
+Positive partnership with parents is so valuable and we want you to be involved in your children's learning, and for us to work together towards their educational goals.
 Please follow our schools’ Twitter page to keep up to date with what is happening in class.

 In the first few weeks of school, lots of time will be dedicated to getting to know the children in Meadow.
 These positive professional relationships will be key to the success of our class, as we learn and have fun together this year.